thinlizzy/Caya/HOWTO.md

 ### Configuration

 The Configuration class provides a way to handle persistant storage for your game.
 It wraps the localStorage API in a neat and easy to use interface.
-You may instantiate more than one Configuration as long as keys for each configuration remain unique.
+You may instantiate more than one Configuration as long as the key for each configuration remain unique.

 A Configuration object is initialized in the following way: